 Please do not keep your child away from school without good reason.
 Regular attendance is of utmost importance to your child’s education.
 This is of particular importance for Key Stage 1 and 2 children during the weeks designated for Standard Attainment Tasks and Tests (SATs) preparation.
 It is very helpful if parents can telephone school by 10 a.m. on the first day of sickness absence, as this ensures the school knows where the child is and it can provide useful medical information, particularly in regard to viruses and infectious conditions.
 The school operates a first day response, so if parents do not contact us, we will contact them to provide a reason for their child’s absence from school.

 Lengthy absence from school during term time can have a detrimental impact on learning.
-Annual holidays should not be arranged during term time, but if this is unavoidable please complete a Leave of Absence form, which is available from the School office.
-Permission for absence for dental visits, medical appointments etc, should be sought in writing or by telephone.
+Annual holidays should not be arranged during term time, but if this is unavoidable please email, firstname.lastname@example.org to let the school know.
+Absences for dental visits, medical appointments etc, should be made known by email or telephone.